 An additional survey should be undertaken after implementation of any proposed corrective actions to determine whether the actions have been successful in reducing light levels.
-This additional survey would be conducted at the beginning of the next turtle nesting season.

 8.2.2 Shorebirds and Seabirds

 If shorebird and seabird monitoring identifies a decline in abundance of birds near the Project Area (impact sites) relative to the control sites (or regional reference sites) and this decline is associated with an increase in light levels at the monitoring sites, the Project lighting will be assessed together with the light audit results to identify the likely problem lighting.